 use-package blocks have been replaced with a combination of

-add-hook, which was not as complicated as
+add-hook, which was not as

 use-package takeover.
-True, I lost the nice readability of
+True, I lost the nice readability

 use-package with this massive edit.
-For example, its keywords have the benefit
+For example, its keywords have the

-really going on with my Emacs Lisp.
+is really going on with my Emacs Lisp.
 For instance, I have gained a better

 knowledge of what